Pylons/pyramid/docs/narr/resources.rst

 --------------------

-It can often be useful to override specific resources "from outside" a given :mod:`pyramid` application.
-For example, you may wish to reuse an existing :mod:`pyramid` application more or less unchanged.
+It can often be useful to override specific resources "from outside" a given :app:`Pyramid` application.
+For example, you may wish to reuse an existing :app:`Pyramid` application more or less unchanged.
 However, some specific template file owned by the application might have inappropriate HTML, or some static resource (such as a logo file or some CSS file) might not be appropriate.
 You